laserdiscbisque/laserdiscbisque/README.md

 # laserdiscbisque

-Hi, I’m @laserdiscbisque, a Low Voltage Technician studying Electrical and Computer Engineering Technology at BCIT.
+Hi, I’m @laserdiscbisque, a systems integration coordinator studying Electrical and Computer Engineering Technology at BCIT.

 # Projects and self-learning